female private part name in hindi

 Vagina Vagina Vaj-ee-nah Medical

-Let’s get one thing straight: the vulva and the vagina are not the same.
-The vulva refers to the external parts, while the vagina is the internal canal.
-People often use ‘vagina’ to refer to everything, but that’s anatomically incorrect.
+Let’s get one thing straight: the vulva and the vagina aren’t the same.
+The vulva is the external anatomy.
+The vagina?
+That’s the internal canal.
+Most people lump them together and call it all “vagina,” but anatomically, that’s wrong.

 • Clitoris (क्लिटोरिस): This small, sensitive bump at the top of the vulva plays a key role in sexual pleasure.